-Various solutions to the problem of reducing ISI through channel equalization have been proposed [5, 10, 12-19].
-Most of them are based on minimizing the mean squared error (MSE) between the sent data and the equalizer output, either using a general MSE or a zero forcing (ZF) concept.
+between the sent data and the equalizer output, either using a general MSE or a zero forcing (ZF) concept.
 Decision feedback equalizers (DFE) have been considered in [17].
-Minimum mean squared error (MMSE) and ZF solutions with a joint design of receiver and transmitter have been proposed in [5,16,18].
+Minimum mean squared error (MMSE) and ZF solutions with a joint design of receiver and transmitter have been proposed in [5, 16, 18].
 Such a joint design can be useful in cases where communication takes place in both directions.
 In this paper, we concentrate on the optimal receiver design, thus addressing cases where the transmitter is fixed.
-The methods proposed in this paper are extensions of the technique in [19] to the design of entire receive filter banks for the critically sampled and oversampled cases (i.e $N \geq M$).
-Furthermore, methods for adaptive receiver design are presented.
-The design criterion is based on the idea of memory truncation [20,21], where the receiver does not try to fully equalize the channel and leaves a residual system in the data path.
+The methods proposed in this paper are extensions of the technique in [19] to the design of entire receive filter banks for the oversampled case.
+The design criterion is based on the idea of memory truncation [20, 21], where the receiver does not try to fully equalize the channel and leaves a residual system in the data path.
 In the optimum, the MSE between the equalizer output and a filtered version of the input data sequence is minimized.
 The final data detection then takes place via a Viterbi detector which needs to consider only the residual impulse responses.
 The lengths of the residual filters can be chosen arbitrarily and will typically be a few taps, thus allowing the use of low-complexity Viterbi detectors.
 The advantage of memory truncation over equalization is that critical channel zeros (e.g. zeros close to or even on the unit circle) need not be equalized, so that the problem of noise amplification through the equalizer can be avoided.

-Note that for DMT transmission, memory truncation has also been proposed in a different form where the channel memory is shortened to the length of the guard interval prior to the DFT analysis in the receiver [22, 23].
+Note that for DMT transmission, memory truncation has also been proposed in a different form where the channel memory is shortened to the length of the guard interval prior to the DFT analysis in the receiver [22,23].
 In the present paper, however, memory truncation is incorporated as a property of the receive filters, and we can even treat cases where no guard interval is introduced at all.

 The paper is organized as follows.
-In Section 2 the input-output relations for the multirate system in Fig. 1 are discussed.
+In Section 2 the input-output relations for the multirate system in Fig. 1 are outlined.
 Section 3 addresses the design of optimal receive filter banks.
-Methods for adaptive receiver design are presented in Section 4.
-Results are discussed in Section 5, and finally, conclusions are given in Section 6.
+Results are discussed in Section 4, and finally some conclusion are given in Section 5.

 Notation: The superscript T denotes transposition of a vector or matrix.
-The superscripts and H denote complex conjugation and conjugate transposition ($\mathbf{r}^{H} = [\mathbf{r}^{}]^{T}$), respectively.
-I is an identity matrix of appropriate size. $E \{ \}$ denotes the expectation operation, and $\delta{i,k}$ is the Kronecker symbol.
+The superscripts and H denote complex conjugation and conjugate transposition $(\mathbf{r}^{H} = [\mathbf{r}^{}]^{T})$, respectively. \mathbf{I} is an identity matrix of appropriate size. $E \{ \}$ denotes the expectation operation, and $\delta{i,k}$ is the Kronecker symbol.